 In April last year Travis Scott held a concert on Fortnite.
-The set lasted around 15 minutes and aired simultaneously to over 12.3 million gamers.
+The set lasted around 15 minutes and was viewed simultaneously by over 12.3 million gamers.
 The artist re-aired the virtual show another four times to a total of 27.7 million unique viewers nabbing him around US$20 million for his time.
 This equated to over 5x more per show than his 56-stop world tour in 2018-19 (and presumably for a lot less effort).

-The concert was a hit as people tuned in to the platform from their mobile devices, PCs, and consoles to watch the show.
+The concert was a hit as people tuned in to the platform from their mobile devices, PCs and consoles to watch.
 It also highlighted a changing of the gaming industry, that has been underway for some time, from a hardware-centric to user-centric model.
 To date, this shift has been facilitated by the proliferation of mobile devices and internet access which has seen the number of gamers globally rise to more than 3 billion.
 Looking ahead, the advent of cloud gaming, augmented and virtual reality, and the roll out of 5G will further accelerate this trend.

 This trend will have implications for the industry for the next 10+ years and several companies in the Swell Global Portfolio are positioned to participate over that time.

 About the Author

 The Education of a Value Investor by Guy Spier